 Being a military spouse is an odd, hard-to-explain mix of pride, frustration, excitement, hurrying, waiting, and learning to appreciate the moments you have together.
 Moving to a new town every few years means having to reestablish roots – new friends, new schools for our kids, new homes, new doctors and babysitters, and most importantly – new hair stylists.
 (I really despise that, actually.)
 Or, for many military spouses – constantly restarting careers.

 I started my career before marrying into the military and, then, invested little thought in the potential career strain of frequent military moves.
-Fortunately, despite living in six different cities over the past 12 years, I’ve continued to work for the same company while advancing professionally and having two children.
+Fortunately, despite living in six different cities and one international move, over the past 13 years I’ve continued to work for the same company while advancing professionally and having two children.

 When it comes to being a working mother and a military spouse, my philosophy is this: You can have it all, you just can’t do it all…not at the same time.
 Embrace the motto, “Wherever you are, be all there.”
 Your family deserves that from you, just as they owe it to you.